jdlongmire/Logic_Field_Theory_202508/LFT_002_Derivations/v1.0/D04-born-rule.md

 Consider a general two-configuration system with amplitudes c₁, c₂.

-The standard normalization convention (from Section 4's inner product) gives:
+The standard normalization convention (from D02's Hilbert space structure) gives:
 $$|c_1|^2 + |c_2|^2 = 1$$

 By L1 with K = 1: